datamole-ai/edvart/docs/usage.rst

 Jupyter notebooks can be exported to other formats including HTML, using a tool called `jupyter nbconvert` (https://nbconvert.readthedocs.io/en/latest/).
+This can be useful to create a HTML report from a notebook which was exported using the :py:meth:`~edvart.report.ReportBase.export_notebook` method.

 Customizing the Report
 ----------------------